Hardcode3/Fractals/README.md

 - choose a resolution factor (such as 1000 pixels)
 - choose a zoom coefficient (x2 zooms in, x.5 zooms out)
-- decide of the number of iterations to allow before stopping the sequence Recommended [settings](mains/main.cpp) are for instance:
+- decide of the number of iterations to allow before stopping the sequence
+- (optional: specifiy the symmetry of the mandelbrot or julia fractal)

+Recommended [settings](mains/main.cpp) are for instance:
 ```
 fractal("G:/test.bmp", true, std::complex<double>(.63, .87), 0 ,0, 16./9., 1000, 1, 35);